-- Evidence of natural regeneration. - The extent of the vegetative cover and species diversity and any requirement for additional revegetation works to be undertaken. - The general health of the vegetation. - Any occurrences of weed species in the revegetation area and any requirements for weed control activities. - Presence of threatened or other significant species. - Feral animals and the need for control. - Erosion and the need for repair of eroded areas. - Fire management. - Any signs of disturbance, either by animals or humans. - Evidence of site management (eg fencing and weed control actions).
+- Evidence of natural regeneration. - The extent of the vegetative cover and species diversity and any requirement for additional revegetation works to be undertaken. - The general health of the vegetation. - Any occurrences of weed species in the revegetation area and any requirements for weed control activities. - Presence of threatened or other significant species. - Feral animals and the need for control. - Erosion and the need for repair of eroded areas. - Fire management. - Any signs of disturbance, either by animals or humans. - Evidence of site management (e.g. fencing and weed control actions). - The success of any management programs implemented following previous monitoring inspections. - Opportunistic fauna observations.